When someone experiences a mental illness it can be difficult for others to understand what that person may be going through and how they can help.

 If someone’s got a friend who’s going through a mental health issue then my advice would be to stick by them and be friends and be supportive – Cassandra

-Read more about the launch of our Children and Young People Pilot Project in Birmingham on 28th June 2012.
+Read more about the launch of our recent Children and Young People Pilot Project in The Kia Oval, London on the 5th November 2013.